What you will learn in this post:

 - What Are the Symptoms of a Cannabis Detox?

 - How long does THC stay in your system?

 - Marijuana Detox Products

 As of 2022, medical marijuana has been legalized in 38 U.S. states along with the District of Columbia.
 However, many of these legislative bills do not mandate that certain employers must accommodate the use of medical marijuana.
 There are also several other instances where the use of medical marijuana is still prohibited, such as government jobs or ‘safety-sensitive‘ positions.
 In these cases, cannabis patients must, then, “detox” from weed.

-Below, we'll show you all the ways weed can be detected and how many people attempt to detox from weed using natural methods and products and marijuana detox kits.
+Below, we’ll show you all the ways cannabis can be detected and common methods people use to attempt to detox from weed (including natural methods and products as well as marijuana detox kits).

 The word detox is short for detoxification, which refers to any treatment meant to clear the body of a substance.
 In this case, marijuana detox involves the removal of cannabinoids (mainly THC) from the body.

 Now, it must be mentioned that this language could be misleading.
 We aren’t saying that THC and other cannabinoids are toxic.
 A ‘weed detox’ is just referring to the removal of these cannabinoids.
 There are several ways to conduct a marijuana detox along with some specialized detox help speed up the process.